traplol/simple-vm/README.md

 These types of instructions take two operands in the form of one register identifer and one immediate 21-bit value.
 The immediate value should be applied to the value of the register and the result stored in the register.

+*Note: The sign bit of the 21-bit immediate is preserved*

 ### Single register with no immediate:
 ```